Reverse Turing test: Reversal of objective

 test and the skill of mentally simulating a program's operation in the course of computer programming and especially debugging.
 As a result, programmers (especially hackers) will sometimes indulge in an informal reverse Turing test for recreation.

 An informal reverse Turing test involves an attempt to simulate a computer without the formal structure of the Turing test.
 The judges of the test are typically not aware in advance that a reverse Turing test is occurring, and the test subject attempts to elicit from the 'judges' (who, correctly, think they are speaking to a human) a response along the lines of "is this really a human?".
 Describing such a situation as a "reverse Turing test" typically occurs retroactively.

 There are also cases of accidental reverse Turing tests, occurring when a programmer is in a sufficiently non-human mood that his conversation unintentionally resembles that of a computer.
 In these cases the description is invariably retroactive and humorously intended.

 The subject may be described as having passed or failed a reverse Turing test or as having failed a Turing test.
-The latter description is arguably more accurate in these cases; see also the next section.
+The latter description is arguably more accurate in these cases.